 Personal Data we process about End-Users

 4.1.
-We provide personal identity verification services to Clients.
+We provide personal identity verification services to Customers.
 This means we verify End-Users, i.e., you.
-For that you have acknowledged data processing according to the Client’s privacy notice and data processing by us in accordance with this Privacy Notice.
-We may collect and process, among other data, the following Personal Data collected either directly from you or from the Client:
+For that you have acknowledged data processing according to the Customer’s privacy notice and data processing by us in accordance with this Privacy Notice.
+We may collect and process, among other data, the following Personal Data collected either directly from you or from the Customer:

 (1) personal information concerning the End-User, which mainly consists of information on the End-User’s document and/or extracted from the document, for example name, sex, personal identification number or national equivalent, date of birth, estimated age, legal capacity, nationality, citizenship, organ donor status, eye color, weight and height, as well as the historic data of that End-User that may have been stored with us during previous interactions within the retention periods;